🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Can you trade with unsettled cash?

 Yes.
 You can use the proceeds from a sale to make another purchase in a cash account while your funds remain unsettled.
-Unsettled cash from a day trade cannot be used for another purchase until the settlement date
+Unsettled cash from a day trade cannot be used for another purchase until the settlement date.

 Which futures are cash settled?

 According to the CME Group, equity indexes and interest rate futures are the most common cash-settled markets.
 Some precious metals and foreign exchange markets also settle in cash, along with agricultural products.
 In the options market, cash-settled options include digital options, binary options, and plain-vanilla index options.
+Note: Binary options are considered high-risk and may not be available on all trading platforms.

 Photo credit: iStock/FreshSplash